wigging/wigging.github.io/_posts/2019-11-20-git-github.md

 ---
 title: Git and GitHub
-desc: Various notes about using Git and GitHub for version control
-date: 2019-11-20
-layout: note
 ---

+Various notes about using Git and GitHub for version control.

 Git is a great version control system that is the foundation of the online GitHub platform for sharing code.
 The sections below provide configuration